How To Redirect Naked Domain To WWW If Your Domain Hosting Doesn’t Provide DNS Hosting

 Often when you setup a naked redirect or change nameservers of your website you might get an error on your Chrome browser like “This site can’t be reached.
 Www.example.com’s server IP address could not be found.
 DNS_PROBE_FINISHED_NXDOMAIN”.

-So don’t get panic your website is not down, this error is only on your computer’s browsers.
+So don’t get panic, your website is not down, this error is only on your computer’s browsers.
 You need to add “Google Public DNS IP addresses” to your IPv4 Properties.
 Remember that it is not necessary that you will get this error.
-In case if you get this error, solution is here.
+In case if you get this error, follow the tutorial below.